8 Tips for Starting A Small Business

-This will help you identify any potential risks and opportunities which could have a negative or positive affect on your business idea.
+This will help you identify any potential risks and opportunities which could have a negative or positive effect on your business idea.

-To run a business, you will need to have a range of business management skills or at the very least an understanding of what it takes to own, operate and manage a successful business, including:
+To run a small business, you will need to have a range of business management skills or at the very least an understanding of what it takes to own, operate, and manage a successful small business, including:

 - Sales and marketing

 - Personnel management

 - Information technology